Monday, September 29, 2014

 The Manti Temple is probably the best-preserved example of pioneer architecture.
 Dedicated in 1888 and located in rural Sanpete Valley, it has remained relatively untouched from modern renovations.

-You'll notice that, like the original Logan Temple, the Manti Temple's endowment rooms begin on the first floor and end on the second, meaning that the Garden and World rooms are kind of "in-between floors," something you can't notice from the outside.
+Like the original Logan Temple, the Manti Temple's endowment rooms begin on the first floor and end on the second, meaning that the Garden and World rooms are kind of "in-between floors," something you can't notice from the outside.
 But first, you come in through the annex.

 Here's a old and a newer photo as you are looking in toward the temple: